What Will Happen Now That Charles Is King?

 Charles may change one of his titles

 Charles has since rolled back his initial statements on the wording, though.
 “I said I would rather be seen as Defender of Faith all those years ago because … I mind about the inclusion of other people’s faiths and their freedom to worship in this country,” he told the BBC.
-“And it always seems to me that while at the same time being defender of the faith you can also be protector of faiths.”
+“And it always seems to me that while at the same time being defender of the faith, you can also be protector of faiths.”

 The coronation may be different

-Speaking of the coronation, which as Harris says is a religious ceremony, Prince Charles may adapt this ritual as well.
-This ceremony is traditionally presided over by the Archbishop of Canterbury at Westminster Abbey and takes place several months after the last monarch’s death to allow for a period of mourning.
-At the ceremony, the new sovereign takes the coronation oath, which includes a promise to maintain the Church of England, and is “anointed, blessed and consecrated’ by the Archbishop,” the royal family’s official website says.
+The coronation, Harris says, is a religious ceremony, and Charles may engage in this ritual as well.
+The Archbishop of Canterbury traditionally presides over the ceremony at Westminster Abbey, and it takes place several months after the last monarch’s death to allow for a period of mourning.
+In the service, the new sovereign takes the coronation oath (which includes a promise to maintain the Church of England) and is “anointed, blessed and consecrated by the archbishop,” the royal family’s official website says.

-Camilla may be Queen
+Camilla may be queen

-Although it didn’t always seem likely, right now the feeling among royal watchers is that Camilla will be named Queen Consort.
-“The longer the couple are married before Charles’s accession to the throne, and the greater Camilla’s public profile, the more likely she is to be formally styled Queen when Charles becomes King,” Harris says.
-Why wasn’t it thought previously that she’d be Queen?
-It had to do with her choice of current title.
-“Camilla is entitled to be Princess of Wales, as the wife of the Prince of Wales, but she instead uses another one of her titles, Duchess of Cornwall, as the title of Princess of Wales was closely associated with Prince Charles’s first wife, Diana, Princess of Wales,” Harris says.
-“Camilla’s use of a secondary title prompted speculation at the time of her marriage to Charles that she might be styled Princess Consort instead of Queen when Charles becomes King.”
+“As the wife of the Prince of Wales, Camilla is entitled to be Princess of Wales, but she instead uses another one of her titles—Duchess of Cornwall—as the title of Princess of Wales was closely associated with Prince Charles’s first wife, Diana, Princess of Wales,” Harris says.
+“Camilla’s use of a secondary title prompted speculation at the time of her marriage to Charles that she might be styled Princess Consort instead of queen when Charles becomes king.”
 But particularly as her popularity increases, this seems less likely now.

 All eyes will be on Prince William

 But that’s not the only way William’s role will change: Because his father is already at an advanced age, it might not be long before Prince William takes the throne himself.
-“As the Prince of Wales will be in his 70s when he succeeds to the throne, there will be a lot of public interest in William and Catherine, the Duke and Duchess of Cambridge, and how William will be preparing to eventually assume the throne,” Harris says.
+“There will be a lot of public interest in William and Catherine, the Duke and Duchess of Cambridge, and how William will be preparing to eventually assume the throne,” Harris says.

 Charles will likely be a more outspoken monarch

-“In contrast to the Queen, who is careful to avoid expressing strong opinions in public—and instead encourages the people she meets at garden parties, receptions, and walkabouts to speak about their own experiences—Charles is known to hold firm opinions on a variety of subjects including organic farming, architecture, and sustainable development,” Harris says.
+“In contrast to the queen, who [was] careful to avoid expressing strong opinions in public—and instead encouraged the people she met at garden parties, receptions and walkabouts to speak about their own experiences—Charles is known to hold firm opinions on a variety of subjects, including organic farming, architecture and sustainable development,” Harris says.
 “Climate change and environmental conservation are key political issues in the 21st century, and Charles will certainly not be seen as an impartial figure on these subjects, as his views are well-known.”

-But, he may temper his opinions
+But he may temper his opinions

-But he also expressed that the line between charitable works and “meddling” in politics isn’t always clear; for example, when he created the Prince’s Trust in 1976 to help underprivileged youth.
-“I’ve always been intrigued, if it’s meddling to worry about the inner cities as I did 40 years ago,” he said.
+But he also expressed that the line between charitable works and “meddling” in politics isn’t always clear—for example, when he created the Prince’s Trust in 1976 to help underprivileged youth.
+“I’ve always been intrigued if it’s meddling to worry about the inner cities as I did 40 years ago,” he said.
 “If that’s meddling, I’m very proud of it.”

 The monarchy may shrink